Zach Banner vows to solve weighty issue to improve NFL draft stock

 - Washington is best West Coast state in new national ranking — and 5th overall

-How successful he is could go a long way toward determining if Banner can escape what appears to be his current draft fate of being considered likely to be taken on the third day, or in rounds 4-7.
+How successful he is in that effort could go a long way toward determining if Banner can escape what appears to be his current draft fate of being considered likely to be taken on the third day, or in rounds 4-7.

 Banner says his weight is a common topic when he talks to NFL teams, a group that has included the Seahawks – he said Thursday he has spoken “a couple of times’’ to Seattle coaches.